wp-plugins/camera-slideshow/readme.txt

 == Description ==

-If you're looking for an advanced Wordpress slideshow: [**Shortcodelic plugin bundle**](http://codecanyon.net/item/shortcodelic-wordpress-plugin-bundle/6076939?ref=pixedelic "Shortcodelic plugin bundle").
+If you're looking for an advanced Wordpress slideshow: [**Shortcodelic plugin bundle**](http://codecanyon.net/item/shortcodelic-wordpress-plugin-bundle/6076939?ref=pixedelic "Shortcodelic plugin bundle") (it also includes many other features: tabs, accordions, Google maps, pricing table, a page composer…).

 A jQuery slideshow with an adaptive/responsive layout, easy to use with an extended admin panel.
 It already provides ColorBox, TimThumb, many effects.
 You can include it into your theme by using the shortcode (through a useful TinyMCE custom button) or through a meta-box by adding some lines of code to your theme.